Slam Bradley: Creation

+Reprints

+The Golden Age Slam Bradley stories have never been reprinted, except for once on microfiche.
+In September 2018, DC Comics announced the Detective Comics: Before Batman Volumes 1 and 2 Hardcover Omnibus Set, which would reprint stories scanned from original copies from the first 26 issues of the series prior to Batman's first appearance, which would have included several early Slam Bradley stories.
+However, the omnibus set was cancelled in November of that year, with no official reasons given.

 Comics appearances

 Golden Age of Comics

 The character first appeared as one of several ongoing features, in the debut issue of Detective Comics – originally an anthology series – in March 1937.
 He debuted a year before Superman's first appearance, and two years before Batman would become the title's lead feature.
+In Detective Comics #20, Slam Bradley learned how to use magic, and used it to turn another magician into an ape.
 The character's adventures continued as Batman was introduced in issue #27, continuing as a supporting feature until Detective Comics #152 (October 1949).
 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, "He fights ordinary criminals, Yellow Perils, stage magicians, the Human Fly, creatures from the year Two Billion, the Man-Beast, and on at least one occasion space aliens."

-Slam was replaced in Detective #153 by Roy Raymond, TV Detective.
+Slam was replaced in Detective Comics #153 by Roy Raymond, TV Detective.
 Bradley would not make another significant appearance for over 32 years and his sidekick Shorty Morgan disappeared completely.

 The character was originally operating out of Cleveland, then later in New York City, Slam and his sidekick "Shorty" Morgan often had humorous, fight-filled adventures, often going undercover in various professions to catch their man.
 Though most stories had a mystery element, "Slam" was more likely to solve them with his fists than his brains.